AssessmentsGERD, peptic ulcers, gastritis, and stomach cancer: Pathology review

 In other words, decreased production of prostaglandins impairs mucosal defense, eventually causing gastric erosions.

 These lessons can range from superficial erosions to full-thickness ulcers, which are called stress ulcers.
+Two important types of stress ulcers are Curling’s ulcers and Cushing’s ulcers.

 Now, here’s an easy way to distinguish the two: think of curling iron for Curling’s ulcers and burns; and on the other hand, think of the brain and how it needs to be cushioned for Cushing’s ulcers.